 The area within 2 miles of Delta is covered by artificial surfaces (81%) and shrubs (13%), within 10 miles by artificial surfaces (40%) and cropland (26%), and within 50 miles by trees (44%) and water (32%).

 This report illustrates the typical weather in Delta year round, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Delta.

 For each station, the records are corrected for the elevation difference between that station and Delta according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Delta is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Delta and a given station.

-The stations contributing to this reconstruction are: White Rock Automatic Weather Reporting System (29%, 17 kilometers, southeast); P. Meadows Coastal Station Automatic Weather Reporting System (28%, 17 kilometers, east); Vancouver International Airport (22%, 21 kilometers, west); and Vancouver Harbour (21%, 22 kilometers, northwest).
+The stations contributing to this reconstruction are: Boundary Bay Airport (60%, 7 kilometers, west); White Rock Automatic Weather Reporting System (20%, 17 kilometers, southeast); and P. Meadows Coastal Station Automatic Weather Reporting System (20%, 17 kilometers, east).

 All other weather data, including cloud cover, precipitation, wind speed and direction, and solar flux, come from NASA's MERRA-2 Modern-Era Retrospective Analysis .
 This reanalysis combines a variety of wide-area measurements in a state-of-the-art global meteorological model to reconstruct the hourly history of weather throughout the world on a 50-kilometer grid.